ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

 not all) of the more commonly modified parameters.
 You can use either side to make the same parameter change.
-Parameter updates are sent to the connected board as soon as you press "write params", many affect the current flight (if any) immediately, and are written to EEPROM so they survive power cycling.
+Parameter updates are sent to the connected board as soon as you press "write params", many affect the current flight (if any) immediately, and are written to permanent storage so they survive power cycling.

 .. figure:: ../images/missPlannTuningTECS.png